-MPL did not observe any PCBs containing electrical transformers within the subject building.
+No PCBs containing electrical transformers were observed throughout the subject building.

 Since no PCB-containing equipment was observed or suspected to be present during the site survey, no further action is required.

 3.6 Ozone Depleting Substances (ODSs) and Other Halocarbon